AlSi10Mg Powder

 Note: We supply different size ranges of Nano and micron as per the client’s requirements and also accept customization in various parameters.

-AlSi50 is an aluminum-silicon alloy powder containing 50% silicon and remainder aluminum.
-It offers an exceptional combination of properties like low density, high fluidity, low thermal expansion, high specific strength, and corrosion resistance.
+AlSi10 is an aluminum alloy powder containing 10% silicon and remainder aluminum.
+It offers an excellent combination of strength, low density, thermal properties, corrosion resistance and weldability.

 | Element | Composition |